Know Before You Go

-This page contains everything you need to know about visiting the Science Center.
-Please review all changes and information below.
-The Science Center is following government guidelines to keep guests, staff, volunteers, animals, and our community healthy.
+Please review the information on this page before your visit as conditions may change.
+The Science Center follows New Hampshire's guidelines to keep guests, staff, volunteers, animals, and our community healthy.
 We need you to do your part.
 Thank you for your patience and compliance.

 Before Your Visit

 - Our capacity is limited.
 All visitors, including members, must make reservations and pay in advance for tickets online for a specific date and arrival time.
 Members must show their membership card upon arrival.